-Arkansas revenue beats forecast for 31st month
+Arkansas Revenue Beats Forecast for 31st Month

-“We have exceeded revenue forecasts for 31 consecutive months now,” Gov. Asa Hutchinson said.
+“We have exceeded revenue forecasts for 31 consecutive months now,” Governor Asa Hutchinson said today.
 “This affirms that our economy continues to improve as we emerge from the COVID-19 pandemic, and that our decision to keep the economy open for business was important for our families and protected worker’s income.
 The surplus trend line puts Arkansas in good position to have another gradual reduction in the income tax rates.”

 Net revenue collections surpassed forecasts for the 31st month in a row, dating to March 2019.